 2. Improved developer skills and productivity

-In today’s market, the demand for developer talent and specific skills often exceeds supply.
+In today’s market, the demand for developer talent and specific skills often exceeds the supply.
 Complicating things further is the rapidly shifting global talent pool, which makes the challenge more complex than just finding the right talent.

 To overcome this, companies need to do things differently.
 They need to increase the efficiency of existing software engineers, while also sourcing the right development teams for the right projects.
 This is where Node.js shines.